Places in Luxembourg

 Crime

 Violent crime is not common in Luxembourg cities.
-However, robberies with violence occur.
+However, violent robberies have happened.

-Report any thefts in person to the nearest police station within 24 hours and get a police report crime number.
+Report any thefts in person to the nearest police station within 24 hours and get a police report crime number for insurance purposes.

 Protecting your belongings

-Pickpockets operate on buses and in train stations, particularly in the main train station of Luxembourg Gare.
+Pickpockets operate on buses and in train stations, particularly in the main train station, Gare de Luxembourg.
 Hotel lobbies in the Findel area are reported to be hotspots for thefts and pickpocketing.
+To reduce your risk:

 Scams

-Foreign visitors and residents can be targeted by scam artists.
-Be cautious and make sure you have all the information you need before providing any personal or bank details.
+Scammers can target foreign visitors and residents.
+Be cautious and make sure you have all the information you need before you provide any personal or bank details.

 Laws and cultural differences